Last Updated on12 minutes to read

 Image by SurveyMonkey

 The higher the score, the more likely customers are to recommend your company to their friends or colleagues.
-On the other hand, the lower the score, the less likely they will spread the gospel about your business.
-This part allows your customers to speak their mind.
+On the other hand, the lower the score, the less likely they will spread the positive word about your business.
+This part allows your customers to speak their minds in private.

 The Follow-Up (Open-Ended Question)

-The second part of the question allows respondents to provide content for their chosen numerical score.
-The follow-up part allows your customers to leave feedback in their own words why they would or would not consider recommending a company.
+The second part of the question is the follow-up, which invites your customers to leave feedback in their own words why they would or would not consider recommending a company.
+This allows respondents to provide context for their chosen numerical score.

 Personalizing the follow-up question is very crucial.
 Keep in mind this question is open-ended.
-Fortunately, some NPS tools can even help you customize this question depending on the score given by the respondent on the rating question.
+Fortunately, some NPS tools can even help you customize this question depending on the score the respondent gives in the first (rating) question.

 - What is the main reason for your score?